nandac/pandoc-reader/README.md

 ### Calculating and Displaying Reading Time

-The plugin can be used to calculate the reading time of articles and pages by setting `CALCULATE_READING_TIME` to `True` in your `pelicanconf.py` file:
+The plugin may be used to calculate the reading time of articles and pages by setting `CALCULATE_READING_TIME` to `True` in your `pelicanconf.py` file:

 ```python
 CALCULATE_READING_TIME = True